 It is not often that surgery for posterior instability is required.
 When symptomatic however, some of these shoulders do go on to cause enough damage to become arthritic.
 In this situation therefore, surgery may be required to tighten the capsule, to try to prevent recurrence.
 This surgery is similar to anterior surgery, but is technically more difficult and the success rate is probably only about 80%.
 In addition, it seems to take longer to recover from posterior surgery than anterior, even when no muscles have been divided.

 Multi-directional instability is relatively uncommon.
 Whilst a number of people are loose in many directions (laxity as against instability), there is usually only one direction that causes problems.
 For this reason the shoulder can generally be dealt with using a capsular tightening (shift) procedure and this is done on the side of the greatest problem (front or back).
 When there is a truly multi-directional problem, surgery to both sides of the shoulder may be necessary.
-If this is the case then it is usually performed in stages; that is, one side is done first and then, when that has stabilised, the other is approached.
-Because the post operative position of the arm is different for each type of surgery, it is generally recommended, that each side be done separately.
+If this is the case then it may be performed in stages; that is, one side is done first and then, when that has stabilised, the other is approached.
+Because the post operative position of the arm is different for each type of surgery, it may be recommended that each side be done separately.

 Inferior instability (downward dislocation into the arm pit) is rare in isolation.
 Generally it is seen with anterior or posterior problems and, in those instances, a capsular tightening (shift) procedure where the capsule is gathered in to remove the pouch at the bottom of the shoulder, should correct the problem.